Barcelona vs Inter: Carles Puyol is the greatest captain I've played with, says Alexis Sanchez ahead of Camp Nou return | Goal.com

 Puyol is the greatest captain I've played with, says Sanchez ahead of Barcelona return

-Alexis Sanchez says that former Barcelona defender Carlos Puyol is the best captain he has played under as he prepares to face his old side with Inter on Wednesday.
+Alexis Sanchez says that former Barcelona defender Carles Puyol is the best captain he has played under as he prepares to face his old side with Inter on Wednesday.

 The Chilean played alongside Spain World Cup winner Puyol for three years between 2011-14 at Camp Nou, and the pair won the 2013 Liga title together.